 Part IV.
 Decertification § 469.177, subd.
-12 A. Was this TIF district decertified when the earliest of the following times was reached: 1.
+12 A. Was reach this TIF district decertified when the earliest of the following times was ned: 1.
 The statutory maximum duration limit under section 469.176, subdivisions 1b to 1g; § 469.176, subd.
 1 2. the maximum duration limit as provided in the TIF plan; § 469.1763, subd.
-4 3. beginning in the sixth year following certification of a post-1990 TIF district, sufficient tax increment revenues are available to pay, to defease, or to set aside to pay, outstanding bonds and binding contracts entered into before or within five years of the certification of the district; or § 469.177, subd.
-12 4. upon the later of receipt by the county auditor of a written request for decertification from the authority or the decertification date specified in the request? В Did the authority file a confirmation of decertified TIF district form with its county auditor?
-C. Did the authority not receive any tax increment revenues from the county auditor following decertification of the district?
+4 3. beginning in the sixth year following certification of a post-1990 TIF district, the outstanding bonds have been defeased and sufficient tax increment revenues have been set aside to pay outstanding bonds and binding contracts entered into before or within five years of the certification of the district; or § 469.177, subd.
+12 4. upon the later of receipt by the county auditor of a written request for decertification from the authority or the decertification date specified in the request? В the authority file a confirmation of decertified TIF district form with its ty auditor?
+C. the authority not receive any tax increment revenues from the county auditor wing decertification of the district?

-Part V. Audit Conclusion The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to Tax Increment Financing.
-Conclusion:
+Part V. Audit Conclusion

+The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to Tax Increment Financing.